Snooze (SZA song): Commercial performance

 In the US, "Snooze" debuted on the Billboard Hot 100 at number 29 as a non-single track on December 24, 2022.
 Due to consistent streaming numbers, it slowly climbed the chart and reached the top 10 eight months later, in August 2023.
 With a chart run of 70 weeks, "Snooze" was the only song to appear on every Billboard Hot 100 issue in 2023.
 It peaked at number two there, as well as on Hot R&B/Hip-Hop Songs.
 Among airplay charts, "Snooze" peaked atop the all-genre Radio Songs, and it spent 37 weeks at number one on R&B/Hip-Hop Airplay.
 In doing so, it broke the record set by Chris Brown and Young Thug's "Go Crazy" (2020) for the longest time at the top.

 On the Billboard Global 200, which tracks worldwide streams and downloads for songs, "Snooze" peaked at number 6.
 It was propelled from its number-42 position from the previous chart issue by the acoustic remixes release.
 Outside the US, "Snooze" reached the top 20 in numerous countries like the Philippines (2), Suriname (9), Singapore (10), Canada (11), South Africa (12), the UAE (18), and the UK (18).
 In Australia, the song debuted at number 50 and slowly rose to its peak of number 21, staying there for two weeks.
 "Snooze" had a chart run of 73 weeks in New Zealand, where it debuted at number 27 and reached number 5 after 33 weeks.
 The acoustic version peaked at number 6 on the country's Hot Singles chart for trending songs; it also reached the top 50 in Sweden.

 "Snooze" was the 17th-best-selling single of 2023.
 According to the International Federation of the Phonographic Industry, it had sold over 1.06 billion units, consisting of streams and digital sales, worldwide.
 Countries where "Snooze" placed on their corresponding year-end charts include the Philippines (5), the US (9), New Zealand (14), Australia, and Canada (43).
 Multi-platinum certifications have been issued for the song in Australia, Brazil, Canada, New Zealand, and the US.
+In the US, the song has been certified 11× platinum by the Recording Industry Association of America.

 Because of "Snooze"'s slow-burn success, some publications have called it a sleeper hit.
 In a Billboard roundtable discussion, staffer Heran Mamo told the others that by the month of September 2023, "nobody [could] sleep on that song anymore."
 In another roundtable by the magazine, some said that despite failing to reach number one, "Snooze" arguably overshadowed the chart-topping "Kill Bill" as SOSs most popular single because of its longevity.
 They added that, for this same reason, "Snooze" would become SZA's career-defining song.